Who needs life insurance and why?

 Why do you need life insurance?

-So you have dependents — why do you need to buy insurance to protect them?
-A life insurance policy works so that if you die while the policy is active, your beneficiaries will get a lump sump of money, tax-free.
+A life insurance policy works so that if you die while the policy is active, your beneficiaries will get a lump sum of money, tax-free.

 Your beneficiaries will be able to use the death benefit for whatever they need.
 Common uses include: